solomaticcs/CSGOMap/README.md

 [CS:GO All Map Callouts - Overviews for Competitive Maps 2018](https://www.tobyscs.com/csgo-map-callout-overviews)

+## Feedback

+[Create an issue](https://github.com/tonyyang924/CSGOMap/issues) for all discussions, bugs, feature requests and pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details